napframework/nap-docs/app/manual/03_editor.md

 General Structure {#napkin_structure}
 =======================

 Content and configuration settings are stored in `.json` files.
 Both can be created and edited using Napkin.
 The app and Napkin share the same code base.
-If you adjust and recompile a `Resource`, Napkin will reflect those changes in the editor.
+If you adjust and recompile a `Resource` or `Component`, Napkin will reflect those changes in the editor.

 Opening a Project {#napkin_project_management}
 -----------------------